engjen/Liver_Lung_PDAC/README.md

 3. Supplemental figure 4A [here](https://github.com/engjen/Liver_Lung_PDAC/blob/main/Supplemental_Figure_4A.R)
 4. Supplemental figure 5 [here](https://github.com/engjen/Liver_Lung_PDAC/blob/main/Supplemental_Figure5A-D_scRNA.R)

+- **R scripts to develop pORG/pSUB gene sets, calculate PurIST subtyping and GSVA scores, and generate additional plots for figures**  (There are two scripts responsible for these tasks.
+The PublicAnalysis.R script and a SupportFunctions.R script.)
+The main script includes instructions for downloading prerequisite, public data and software from public sources.
+It then performs the following tasks:
+1. Setup paths and load scripts and data
+2. Apply PurIST subtyping to PDAC samples
+3. Generate pORG/pSUB gene sets and GSVA scores (for pORG/pSUB and Hallmarks gene sets)
+4. Generate OncoPrint plots for figures
+5. Generate some additional Kaplan-Meier plots for figures
+6. Generate *.gct and *.cls files to reproduce GSEA analysis with the Broad GSEA software (also includes notes on settings used for analysis shown in publication)

 - **Large files** including raw image data, single cell image features, and detailed Adaptive TCRseq and DNA sequence data can be found [here](https://www.synapse.org/#!Synapse:syn51068458/files/).

 - **Additional analysis notebook** to load Adaptive TCR seq data and calculate TCR seq metrics found [here](https://github.com/engjen/Liver_Lung_PDAC/blob/main/20231222_TCR_seq_RNA_seq_data_processing.ipynb).